samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 * `clientId` (string): Client Id for your client found in IdentityNow's Dashboard.
 Console display name: "Client ID".
 * `clientSecret` (string): Client Secret from your client in IdentityNow's Dashboard.
 Console display name: "Client Secret".
-* `tenant` (*Type inferred from the provided value*): The org name is displayed within the Org Details section of the dashboard.
+* `tenant` (string; *Type inferred from the provided string value*): The org name is displayed within the Org Details section of the dashboard.
 Console display name: "IdentityNow Tenant".

 Example: